 5. Engage with your Audience

 Make sure to interact with people who take the time to get involved.
 You might even consider asking for direct feedback, comments or ideas using Google or Microsoft Forms.
 The more people feel like you are listening to them, the more likely they are to listen to you.
-Keep an eye on how many “likes clicks, views or listens (if you can) so get so that you can track how many people have engaged with your content.
+Keep an eye on how many “likes” clicks, views or listens (if you can) so get so that you can track how many people have engaged with your content.

 Have Fun and Be Creative!